ravi03071991/spec-bench-latest/README.md

 ## Parameters

-You need to set following parameters before running the script based on your experiment setup:
+You need to set following parameters before running the `eval.sh` script based on your experiment setup:

 | Variable         | Description                          | Example                  |
 |------------------|--------------------------------------|--------------------------|